metacpan/metacpan-cpan-extracted/distros/D/Data-Roundtrip/README.md

 # CAVEATS

+I have to apologise here to the authors of [YAML::PP](https://metacpan.org/pod/YAML%3A%3APP) for defaming them because I clumsily wrote [YAML::PP](https://metacpan.org/pod/YAML%3A%3APP) when I wanted to write [YAML](https://metacpan.org/pod/YAML).

+So, the reality is that [YAML::PP](https://metacpan.org/pod/YAML%3A%3APP) does not have any problem in handling the edge-case below.

-A valid Perl variable may kill [YAML::PP::Load](https://metacpan.org/pod/YAML%3A%3APP%3A%3ALoad) because of escapes and quotes.
+A valid Perl variable may kill [YAML](https://metacpan.org/pod/YAML)'s `Load()` because of escapes and quotes.
 For example this:

     my $yamlstr = <<'EOS';